SanoScience/FF-SRL/README.md

 # FF-SRL: High Performance GPU-Based Surgical Simulation For Robot Learning

-This repository contains rhe implemenation of the project "FF-SRL: High Performance GPU-Based Surgical Simulation For Robot Learning"
+This repository contains the implemenation of the project "FF-SRL: High Performance GPU-Based Surgical Simulation For Robot Learning"

 In this paper, we presented FF-SRL, a GPU-based simulation environment for robotic surgery that leverages an advanced XPBD simulation of deformable tissue.
 We showed that FF-SRL can significantly speed up the RL training